citp/privacy-policy-historical/o/oh/oh-/oh-barcelona.com.md

 Open House Spain SL complies with the levels of security of personal data protection required by all current legislation, and has installed the technical and organisation measures necessary to avoid loss, misuse, alteration or unauthorised access of personal data.

-If users have any questions about security on our website, they can email us at info@oh-barcelona.com.
+If users have any questions about security on our website, they can email us at info@openhousegroup.com.

 **Registered users and clients**

-When uers make a reservation or register to create an account, we set up a profile page for them.
+When users make a reservation or register to create an account, we set up a profile page for them.
 Any content and information in this area will be kept strictly private and in no case given to a third party.
 The user's account profile will include their first name, last name, address and other personal information necessary to make a reservation.
 Furthermore, they will be able to select other items such as future destinations or preferences regarding accommodation.
 Users can review and revise their profile information at any time.

 **Facebook Connect**

-Users can decide to use Facebook in order to sign up to Oh-Barcelona.com with their Facebook profile.
-By doing so, Oh-Barcelona.com will have access to all personal data a Facebook user publishes on their profile.
+Users can decide to use Facebook in order to sign up to Oh-Barcelona with their Facebook profile.
+By doing so, Oh-Barcelona will have access to all personal data a Facebook user publishes on their profile.
 A user is granting access to their profile information when connecting to our site with Facebook connect.
 Depending on the security settings in their Facebook profile, this data can vary.
 In order to change them, users must use their Facebook profile.
 The connection is created via the Facebook API.

 We may use this information to enhance our existing client database, creating personalised offers for customers based on their Facebook user profile, or sharing their actions on our site (such as bookings, use of like buttons etc.) with their friends when visiting our site.